Art by Bob Dornborg

 There is just me and the field now, on a blank screen of blackness.
 I sit and watch it all day.
 It refuses to take me into it, for reasons I don't quite understand.
 I've asked it, but it never answers.

-I see now that the dirt of the field is disappearing.
+I see now the dirt of the field is disappearing.
 Black Hole is swallowing itself, and when it is gone, where will that leave me?
 I am as alone here as I ever was, and now there are no lines left to ride, no six Midwestern states to explore.
 I don't exactly know what I'll do, or how I'll do it.
 I am the last of the rail-riders.
 There were many before me, but none will follow.